JWxiaofa/News-Category-Prediction/README.md

 A few categories don't get good scores like "COMEDY" and "HEALTHY LIVING", one possible reason is that those categories might be related with some other categories, which could influence the result.

-I think the selection of features and the vectorization of text are more complicated than I thought.
-For this task, I think name, location, organization... might also have an impact on classification.
-If I have time, I would consider this more.